-Notifications have been improved with WatchOS 5 too.
-Rather than just receiving a notification that it is time to check in for your flight or alerting you that an Uber ride is finished, you'll be able to respond within the notifications.
+Notifications have been improved with watchOS 5 too.
+Rather than just receiving a notification that it is time to check in for your flight or alerting you that an Uber ride is finished, you'll be able to respond within the notification.

-Podcasts will be added to Apple Watch in watchOS 5.
-Users will get notified when an upcoming episode is coming and Podcasts will automatically sync across your devices, allowing you to pick up where you left off on a different Apple device.
-You'll also be able to use Siri to search for and stream any show available on Apple Podcasts.
+Podcasts can be added to Apple Watch in watchOS 5; Podcasts will automatically sync across your devices, allowing you to pick up where you left off on a different Apple device.
+You're also able to use Siri to search for and stream any show available on Apple Podcasts.

 On the subject of audio, third-party apps are also being supported for background audio too so you'll be able to add audiobooks for example.